DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 Yay! :star2: This works because a change to any one of the files (or an addition/deletion of a file) in `1_fetch/in` will result in a rebuild of `in_dir`, which would cause a rebuild of `plot_data`.

----

-:keyboard: Add a comment when you are ready to move on.

 <hr>
-<h3 align="center">I'll sit patiently until you comment</h3>

-## 17 target objects

 ### What to do when you want to specify a non-target input to a command